Commonly known as the weekend pill, Cialis is a brand-name Erectile Dysfunction medication.

 You should avoid drinking alcohol or grapefruit juice when taking Cialis.

 Cialis works by lowering blood pressure.
-Drinking alcohol while taking Cialis may enhance this effect.
+Drinking alcohol while taking Cialis may intensify this effect.

 You may experience side effects like headaches, flushing, dizziness, and heart palpitations.

 It would be best to refrain from excessive grapefruit juice consumption.
-It may increase blood levels and double the effect of Cialis.
+It may increase the concentration of Cialis in the blood and double its effects.
+Thus, increasing the risk of side effects and interactions.

 What can I expect from Cialis